homacs/org.cakelab.blender.io/doc/README.txt

 ----------------------------
 1. Open the example .blend files in org.cakelab.blender.viewer/examples in new Blender version and save them (now converted).
-   If files do not open or Blender freezes -> Uncheck "Load UI" in "Open File" dialog
+   Note: If files do not open or Blender freezes -> Uncheck "Load UI" in "Open File" dialog
 2. Refresh package view in IDE (so it actually sees changes)
 3. Test viewer
 4. Test Blender2Json converter